6th Intercultural Interdisciplinary Colloquium

-From 10 to 11 January 2014, polylog is organising its 4th Intercultural Interdisciplinary Colloquium, in cooperation with the Forum Scientiarum at the University of Tübingen and the Society of Intercultural Philosophy.
+From 11 to 13 January 2017, polylog is organising its 6th Intercultural Interdisciplinary Colloquium in Freiburg im Breisgau, in cooperation with the Catholic University of Applied Sciences Freiburg and the Forum Scientiarum at the University of Tübingen.
 The topic of the colloquium is:

-Potential contributors from philosophy and any related science are invited to submit a proposal.
-Please send your abstract (up to 3.000 characters) together with a short biographical note by 15th December 2013 to:
+Potential contributors working in philosophy and related disciplines are invited to submit a proposal.
+Please send your abstract (up to 2,000 characters) together with a short biographical note by 5 August 2016 to:

-English and German (there will be no translations)
+English and German (there will be no translation)

 30 minutes (plus 30 minutes each for discussion)

-Participation is free; the number of talks will be however restricted to ensure that there is sufficient time for fruitful and focused discussions.
+Participation is free; the number of talks will be restricted however in order to ensure that there is sufficient time for fruitful and focused discussions.
 All presenters are requested to attend the full duration of the colloquium.

 Invitation letters will only be issued to registered speakers.